LukasMarx/ai-food-blog/src/content/posts/German Chocolate Cake.md

 recipeYield: "4"
 calories: 570
 recipeCuisine: "German"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 350°F (175°C).
 Grease and flour two 9-inch round cake pans.", "In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.", "In a large bowl, cream the butter and granulated sugar until light and fluffy.
 Beat in the eggs, one at a time, then stir in the vanilla extract.", "Gradually mix in the flour mixture, alternating with the buttermilk, until everything is well combined.", "In a small saucepan, melt the unsweetened chocolate over low heat.
 Once melted, stir in the hot water and mix well.
 Add the chocolate mixture to the cake batter and stir until smooth.", "Divide the batter evenly between the prepared cake pans and smooth out the tops with a spatula.
 Bake for 25-30 minutes, or until a toothpick inserted into the center of the cakes comes out clean.", "While the cakes are baking, prepare the frosting.
 In a large saucepan, combine the shredded coconut, evaporated milk, brown sugar, unsalted butter, vanilla extract, and egg yolks.
 Cook over medium heat, stirring constantly, until the mixture thickens and starts to bubble.
 Remove from the heat and let cool to room temperature.", "Once the cakes have cooled, use a knife to loosen the edges and remove them from the pans.
 Place one cake layer on a cake stand or plate, then spread a thick layer of the coconut frosting on top.
 Place the second cake layer on top of the frosting, then spread more frosting on top and around the sides of the cake.", "Decorate the cake with additional shredded coconut or chopped pecans, if desired.
-Serve and enjoy!"
+Serve and enjoy!", ]
-]
 ---

 ## Introduction

 German Chocolate Cake is a classic dessert that has been enjoyed by chocolate lovers for generations.
 Traditionally made with a rich chocolate cake and a coconut-pecan frosting, this cake is perfect for birthdays, holidays, or any special occasion.
 In this recipe, we'll show you how to make a delicious German Chocolate Cake from scratch, with easy-to-follow instructions and common ingredients that you can find at your local grocery store.

 ## Ingredients

 For the cake:

 - 240g all-purpose flour
 - 2 tsp baking powder
 - 1 tsp baking soda